HallEffect/python_ctypes_experiments/README.md

 pyinterp.cpp - Using Python/C API do [Very High Level Embedding]

-clib.cpp - C++ functions and classes which used to extend python (Export to example_1.py)
+clib.cpp - C++ functions and classes which are used to extend python (Export to example_1.py)

 example_1.py,  example_2_power.py - scripts which use C++ functions and classes from clib.cpp